lucasdicioccio/minizinc-process/README.md

 `simpleMiniZinc`, this style is optional but helps the GHC compiler inference (in our example, this type application is the only indication needed to tell the compiler to deserialize `Output` objects).

+A more-general function named `runMinizincJSON` allows to stream results iteratively has the solver progresses.
+This function is more complicated than `runLastMinizincJSON` has it takes a callback to consume an output and control whether to continue reading inputs or not (i.e., a coroutine) plus some initial state that is carried over (a bit like a fold).
+Luckily, we provide two coroutines `keepLast` and `collectResults` for some typical use cases.

 # Usage in a project